JamesHizon/SB-Open-Ended-Capstone-Project-Data-Pipeline/README.md

 ### Then, check for files inside the directory "Step 3 - Data Collection".
 ### The output of the Python script should include the time it takes to download each file and a log output.
+### Currently, I am trying to figure out where to introduce logging inside my Python script.